Special-K-s-Flightsim-Bots/DCSServerBot/COALITIONS.md

 | CHAT_CHANNEL_BLUE          | Coalition chat channel for blue coalition (optional, see Coalitions below).                                                                                                                |
 | CHAT_CHANNEL_RED           | Coalition chat channel for red coalition (optional, see Coalitions below).                                                                                                                 |

+**Attention!**<br/>
-**Attention!** Make sure, that all channels for red and blue coalitions have read access **only** for this coalition and not for everyone and not for the other coalition!
+Make sure, that all channels for red and blue coalitions have read access **only** for this coalition and not for everyone and not for the other coalition!
+The CHAT-channels for red and blue are similar to the general chat channel, but they only replicate chat messages that are being sent to that specific coalition in game.
+Unfortunately, it is not possible to chat back yet, as the DCS API doesn't allow it (or I am too dumb to use it).

 ## Discord Configuration
 The bot uses the following **internal** roles for coalitions to apply specific permissions to commands.